WindowsNT/ecdc_mft/Readme.md

 Note that the Encodec MFT processes the entire input at once, that means that you will see the Encodec running when trying to read the first sample with `ReadSample()`.

+# Using the encoder/decoder

+You can also instantiate directly an IMFTransorm with `CoCreateInstance(guid, 0, CLSCTX_ALL, __uuidof(IMFTransform), (void**)&trs1);`.
+Guid is IID_EcdcTransform1 for the compressor and IID_EcdcTransform2 for the decompressor.
+Once you drain the compressor, the output can be directly written to an .ecdc file.